Skip to content

 Your evidence must confirm the medical condition and the impact it has on you or your child, including any medication taken and how it affects you.

-Evidence of low income or receipt of means tested benefits:
+You can also provide evidence of low income or receipt of means tested benefits, such as:

 • Income Support